Advocacy

 Learn foundational concepts of FHIR, and terminology, and why they matter.

-• Ontoserver: Learn basic terminology concepts, mappings and standard code usage (e.g. SNOMED, LOINC).
-Create your own ValueSets from local codes.
+See basic terminology concepts in actions, with mappings and codesystem usage (e.g. SNOMED, LOINC) OR Create your own ValueSets for demonstration.

-• HAPI FHIR Server: Learn about FHIR and explore basic resources using HAPI and understand how data is represented in FHIR.
-Create your first FHIR resource using UI or Postman.
+Learn about FHIR reources and explore basic resources using HAPI FHIR Server and understand how data is represented in FHIR OR Create your first FHIR resource using HAPU UI or Postman.

 Demonstrating Standards in Action